 And that’s where I think I get the appeal of these movies.
 A good Fast and the Furious movie that has a non-stop parade of “holy shit!” moments probably makes up for any and all storytelling sins.
 Plus, if you’ve spent some actual time with these characters watching Vin Diesel wrap everything up by half-assedly mumbling his way through some bullshit speech about family obviously packs more of an emotional punch.

-However, I can’t really claim to know if Fate of the Furious qualifies as a good Fast and the Furious movie, now can I?
-I can simply judge it as a modern day action movie, and by those language-neutral, China-pandering standards it registers as perfectly passable entertainment, with several moderately well-executed twists, genuine laughs from The Rock and Jason Statham and a whole lot of car chase scenes.
-I guess now it’s time to circle back around and check out Fast Five, the franchise high water mark, or so I’m told.
+However, I can’t really claim to know if Fate of the Furious qualifies as a good Fast and the Furious movie.
+I can simply judge it as a modern-day action movie, and by those language-neutral, China-pandering standards it registers as perfectly passable entertainment, with several moderately well-executed twists, genuine laughs from The Rock and Jason Statham and a whole lot of car chase scenes.

 THE BOTTOM LINE